Haruna Ishola: Music career

 Ishola would sit when performing, surrounded by two talking drummers, lamellaphone, shakers, agogo bells, akuba, claves, and a chorus of singers.
 Also central to his sound was the agidigbo, a hollow lamellophone (thumb piano), both plucked and struck to create a hypnotic ostinato at the center of the apala sound.
 Andy Frankel, who produced Apala Messenger (IndigiDisc 2001), a retrospective of Ishola's work, lived in Nigeria during the 1980s.
 He wrote in the CD liner notes, "Among the most memorable anecdotes were that Haruna Ishola's voice was so powerful that his praise singing could kill its intended recipient if not provided with restraint.
 It went without saying that if you had to go, being done in by the praises of this man was not a bad option."

 In 1969, Ishola started STAR Records Ltd., in partnership with jùjú musician, I.K.
 Dairo.
 This was the first African record label owned by its artists.
 In 1971, he released his largest selling album to date, Oroki Social Club on Decca Records, which sold over five million copies.
 The titular track from the album was an ode to the prestigious and popular nightclub in the city of Osogbo, where Ishola and his group performed concerts to sold-out audiences, sometimes even lasting between four and ten hours.
 He became one of the first Nigerian musicians to tour abroad, performing in Benin, the United Kingdom, Sweden, France, West Germany, and Italy.

 Ishola died in 1982, in Ijebu Igbo, but his large catalog of recordings both on Decca and STAR endure.
-His son, Musiliu Haruna Ishola is also a musician, still performing and carrying on his father's legacy, who released a million-selling album titled Soyoyo in 2000.
+His son, Musiliu Haruna Ishola is also a musician, still performing and carrying on his father's legacy.
+He released a million-selling album, Soyoyo, in 2000.